 Some cases have suggested that an equitable easement may be permitted even where the encroaching party was negligent if the landowner was also negligent.
-(See Linthicum, at pp. 266-267; Hirshfield, at pp. 769-770; Christensen, at pp. 562-565.)
-The Justices need not decide whether they agree with this principle because Sandridge was not negligent in any relevant sense.
-The trial court observed that Sandridge and Citibank "fault Hansen for failing to obtain a survey prior to commencing planting of their trees, but Sandridge/Citibank have not explained why they did not obtain a survey before closing escrow with the Valovs.
-Therefore, the Court is not going to fault the Hansens for failing to identify the exact location of the encroachment while exonerating Sandridge and Citibank for the same failure."
+(See Linthicum, supra, 175 Cal.App.4th at pp. 266-267; Hirshfield, supra, 91 Cal.App.4th at pp. 769-770; Christensen, supra, 114 Cal.App.2d at pp. 562-565.)
+We need not decide whether we agree with this principle because Sandridge was not negligent in any relevant sense.
+The trial court observed that Sandridge and Citibank "fault Hansen for failing to obtain a survey prior to commencing planting of their trees, but [Sandridge/Citibank] have not explained why they did not obtain a survey before closing escrow with the Valovs. [¶] Therefore, the Court is not going to fault the Hansens for failing to identify the exact location of the encroachment while exonerating Sandridge and Citibank for the same failure."
 But the question is whether and to what extent the parties were negligent in causing the encroachment.
 (See Christensen, at p.
-564) Here, the Hansens were negligent in encroaching on the Disputed Land by planting pistachio trees without confirming they owned the land in light of their knowledge that a lot line adjustment was needed.
+564 [relevant negligence includes the encroacher's negligence in solely causing encroachment, and the landowner's negligence in contributing to it].)
+Here, the Hansens were negligent in encroaching on the Disputed Land by planting pistachio trees without confirming they owned the land in light of their knowledge that a lot line adjustment was needed.
 In contrast, Sandridge's "failure" to obtain a survey before the close of escrow has no causal relationship with the encroachment.
 Sandridge did not even own the land when the Hansens initiated the relevant encroachment and never acquiesced in the Hansens' uncompensated use of the Disputed Land.
 This is not a case where the landowner "observed" the construction of the encroachment "and acquiesced therein."
+(Id. at p.
+558.)
 Because Sandridge was not negligent in any relevant sense, the concept of contributory negligence discussed in cases like Christensen and Hirshfield is not applicable.